the-strawhecker-group/aim/docs/README.md

 ## Query API

 The Query API is the primary tool provided by the AIM API.
-It provides powerful data analysis across the AIM dataset across multiple dimensions.
+It provides powerful data analysis across multiple dimensions of the AIM dataset.

 The Query API is comprised of 4 primary components:
 - Aggregations